udoprog/unicycle/README.md

 ## Architecture

 The [Unordered] type stores all futures being polled in a [PinSlab] (Inspired by the [slab] crate).
-A slab is capable of utomatically reclaiming storage at low cost, and will maintain decent memory locality.
+A slab is capable of automatically reclaiming storage at low cost, and will maintain decent memory locality.
 A [PinSlab] is different from a [Slab] in how it allocates the memory regions it uses to store objects.
 While a regular [Slab] is simply backed by a vector which grows as appropriate, this approach is not viable for pinning, since it would cause the objects to move while being reallocated.
 Instead [PinSlab] maintains a growable collection of fixed-size memory regions, allowing it to store and reference immovable objects through the [pin API].
 Each future inserted into the slab is assigned an _index_, which we will be using below.
 We now call the inserted future a _task_, and you can think of this index as a unique task identifier.

 Next to the slab we maintain two [BitSets][BitSet], one _active_ and one _alternate_.
 When a task registers interest in waking up, the bit associated